Windower/docs/_pages/addons/scoreboard.md

 Please report any issues or feedback to Suji using the links above.

 **Credits by Suji**: Thanks to **Flippant** for all of the helpful feedback and comments and to **Zumi** for encouraging me to write this in the first place.

+## Source
+The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/scoreboard).